hawkins00/Blackjack-AI/README.md

 # Blackjack
-Blackjack A.I. implemented with reinforcement learning This program was a group Project for CS541 at Portland State University Fall of 2017
+Blackjack A.I. implemented with reinforcement learning This program was a group Project for A.I.
-The Group Members are: Joshua Sander, Alex Davis, Matt Hawkins, Scott Jones, Dakota Sanchez, Daniel Corcoran

 Rules for Our Simple BlackJack Game